Performance and Scalability

-- Number and types of proxy filters, specifically Mixer filter.
+- Number and types of proxy filters, specifically telemetry v2 related filters.

 The latency, throughput, and the proxies’ CPU and memory consumption are measured as a function of said factors.

 CPU and memory

 The memory consumption of the proxy depends on the total configuration state the proxy holds.
 A large number of listeners, clusters, and routes can increase memory usage.
 Istio 1.1 introduced namespace isolation to limit the scope of the configuration sent to a proxy.
 In a large namespace, the proxy consumes approximately 50 MB of memory.

 Since the proxy normally doesn’t buffer the data passing through, request rate doesn’t affect the memory consumption.

 Since Istio injects a sidecar proxy on the data path, latency is an important consideration.
 Istio adds an authentication filter and a telemetry filter and a metadata exchange filter to the proxy.
 Every additional filter adds to the path length inside the proxy and affects latency.